FelixOnline/v2/content/articles/2010-10-10-mario-testino-vs-kate-moss.md

  - /fashion/194/mario-testino-vs-kate-moss
 imported: true
 comments:
+ - value: >
- - We should REALLY talk about the Isabella Blow book surely Or the Isabella Blow BOOKS
+     We should REALLY talk about the Isabella Blow book surely?
+Or the Isabella Blow BOOKS?

 # Article Taxonomies
 categories: